Up to 35% off Raised Beds

 Magnolia flowers are large, cream or white, and very fragrant.

-Traditionally loved for its fragrant blooms, you can find a variety of Magnolia where you live.
+Traditionally loved for its fragrant blooms, you can find a variety of magnolias where you live.
 There are both evergreen and deciduous types that work in all kinds of climates.
 You’ll find both flowering tree and shrub types with blooms in a variety of styles.
-Popular white versions include Star Magnolia and the stunning Yulan Magnolia.
+Popular white versions include star magnolia and the stunning yulan magnolia.

 Magnolias are white-flowering shrubs that adapt well to all kinds of conditions.
 Just water them consistently, keeping the soil drained and on the acidic side.
 They thrive when pruned regularly.